 Leap shut his eyes and took a few deep breaths.

 LJ kept talking, "You know, you're making fun of our names, but what about yours?
 Huh?
-Leap, as in, I like to leap and prance around like a princess."
+Leap, like I like to leap and prance around like a princess."

 Leap smiled serenely, "Actually, it came from the fact that my mom leapt to the conclusion that I was an illegitimate child."